Asian shares gain after Fed chair signals slower rate hikes - KESQ

 “The optimism in the market is that perhaps the worse is over for the U.S. in terms of inflation reading, and the Fed isn’t going to increase the interest aggressively,” Naeem Aslam of Avatrade said in a commentary.

-“History cautions strongly against prematurely loosening policy,” he said.
+“History cautions strongly against prematurely loosening policy,” Powell said.
 “We will stay the course until the job is done.”

+Major indexes have been unsteady all year as the economy and financial markets dealt with stubbornly hot inflation and the Fed’s attempt to cool high prices with aggressive interest rate increases.

 Wall Street has been hoping that the Fed will slow the scale and pace of its interest rate hikes.
 It has raised its benchmark interest rate six times since March, driving it to a range of 3.75% to 4%, the highest in 15 years.
 The goal is to make borrowing more costly and generally slow the economy in order to tame inflation.